ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 sides, to see the other side.

 Disseminating known information about a log poses a potential threat to the privacy of end users.
-Gossiping about data which is linkable to a specific log entry and by that to a specific site has to take privacy considerations into account in order not to leak sensitive information.
-Sharing STHs can be problematic even if they don't link to a specific log entry -- tracking by fingerprinting through rare STHs is one potential attack.
+Some data of interest (e.g. SCTs) are linkable to specific log entries and thereby to specific sites, which makes them privacy-sensitive.
+Gossip about this data has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
+Even sharing STHs (which do not link to specific log entries) can be problematic -- user tracking by fingerprinting through rare STHs is one potential attack.

 However, there is no loss in privacy if a client sends SCTs for a given site to the site named in the SCT, because the site's access logs